poplicola/WebAppl/README.md

 * Cross-domain Ajax and Flash.
 * "Delete-key friendly."
 Easy to strip out parts you don't need.
 * Extensive inline and accompanying documentation.

-## Contributing

-Anyone and everyone is welcome to [contribute](https://github.com/h5bp/html5-boilerplate/wiki/contribute).
-Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

 ## Project information